AkankshaTelagamsetty12/Get-Cooking-/README.md

 To provide recipes when the user has limited items in the kitchen, or cannot decide what to cook for his/meal.
  Recommend recipes based on the dish name
 Recommend recipes based on the ingredients the user has with him/her.

+## Dataset
+Obtained using Web Scraping from Jamie Oliver's cooking website.